 If you have medical skin issues, such as psoriasis or vitiligo, Seacoast Dermatology, PLLC, can help with effective and safe light therapy.
-With locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire, you can find a location to provide therapy to address chronic skin problems.
+With locations in Exeter, Portsmouth, and Dover, New Hampshire, you can find a location to provide therapy to address chronic skin problems.
 Call one of the locations, or book an appointment online to learn more about dermatological light treatments.

 At Seacoast Dermatology, PLLC, light and laser energy effectively address a number of common skin complaints.
 Medical concerns, such as psoriasis, precancerous lesions, and vitiligo, benefit.